 - Verbal and emotional abuse directed at your spouse

 - Drug addiction

 - Financial irresponsibility

-If B cheats on A and A files the divorce based on the act of unreasonable behavior, A does not need to obtain the confession of B admitting to unreasonable behavior.
-There is no need for A to engage the services of a private investigator to prove that unreasonable behavior has occurred.
-Generally, cases of divorce whereby the spouse has been unfaithful, the party filing for divorce would choose to file under the act of unreasonable behavior, rather than adultery.
+If B cheats on A and A files the divorce based on the act of unreasonable behaviour, A does not need to obtain the confession of B admitting to unreasonable behaviour.

 Separation for 4 years

 A and B have lived separately for more than 4 years.
 The criteria of separate living are similar to separation for 3 years except that in this case, there is no need to obtain B’s consent for the divorce.